AUDIT AND RISK COMMITTEE REPORT

-The Audit and Risk Committee ("Committee") is constituted as a statutory committee in respect of its duties in terms of section 94(7) of the Companies Act (71 of 2008) and has been delegated the responsibility to provide meaningful oversight of the internal and external audit, Finance and Information Technology functions.
+The Committee is constituted as an independent statutory committee in respect of its duties in terms of section 94(7) of the Companies Act and has been delegated the responsibility to provide meaningful oversight of the effectiveness of the internal and external audit functions and ensure that a sound risk management and system of internal controls is maintained.

 A formal Audit and Risk Committee Charter (“Charter”), approved by the Board, guides the Committee in terms of its mandate (objectives, authority and responsibilities).
 The Charter is reviewed annually and, if necessary, amended to meet market, regulatory and statutory requirements.